zhuan0122/C-StudyNotes/Advanced C# Notes.md

 ## 5. Extension Method
 ### 5.1 What is extension method?
-Extension method gives ability to add methods to an existing class without changing its source code or creating a new type inheriting from the existing class.
+Extension method gives ability to
+    * add methods to an existing class without changing its source code or
+    *  creating a new type inheriting from the existing class.

+example of explaining ExtensionMethod namespace ExtensionMethods
+{
+    class Program
+    {
+        static void Main(string[] args)
+        {
+            string post = "This is supposed to be a very long blog post balh balh balh ...";

+        }
+    }
+}

 ## 6. ICollection Vs List vs IEnumeralble<> vs IDictionary vs IQuery